Service specification referenceΒΆ

 Use these fields to describe both the volumes and volume mounts.

-• Use spec.volumes to specify the volumes available to your containers. volumes is a list.
-That is, there can be multiple volumes.
+• spec.volumes: There can be zero or more volumes.
 Use the following fields to describe a volume:

 • name: Unique name of the volume.
 It is referred to by spec.containers.volumeMounts.name.